 Out by the Fort Wall is a section that is known best for snorkeling (complimentary snorkeling gear available.)
 It’s about 5-15 ft deep, and on a calm day you can see quite the array of marine life.

 Sunset Key is a 27-acre residential and resort island off Key West.
 Stay in a guest cottage for a pretty penny (though 100% worth it, if you can swing it!) … but you can still indulge for far less than that.

-Sunset Key is a sister property of Margaritaville Key West, so you can take advantage with a Day Pass – just get your early because they sell out fast.
-It is $20 for guests and $40 for non-guests.
+Sunset Key is a sister property of Margaritaville Key West so that you can take advantage with a Day Pass – just get yours early because they sell out fast.
+It is around $25 for guests and $50 for non-guests.